 OPG has a 49.95 percent partnership interest in Portlands Energy Centre L.P., a limited partnership formed with TransCanada Energy Ltd. (49.95 percent) and the general partner of the partnership, Portlands Energy Centre Inc. (0.1 percent).
 The shareholders of Portlands Energy Centre Inc. are OPG (50 percent) and TransCanada Energy Ltd. (50 percent).
-PEC is a 550 MW combined cycle generation natural gas turbine electricity generating facility located on the former R. L. Hearn GS site in the port area of downtown Toronto, Ontario.
-The station was declared in-service in a combined cycle mode in April 2009.
-PEC operates under an Accelerated Clean Energy Supply contract with the IESO and trades electricity in the Ontario electricity market.
+PEC is a 550 MW combined cycle generation natural gas turbine electricity generating facility located in the port area of downtown Toronto, Ontario.
+The station was declared in-service in a combined cycle mode in 2009.
+PEC operates under a 20-year Accelerated Clean Energy Supply contract with the IESO expiring in 2029 and trades electricity in the Ontario electricity market.